leopico/nft-space/README.md

 # Nft minting smart contract

-This project demonstrates a nft minting site.You have to see front-end design at (https://github.com/leopico/nft-space-frontend.git) and also hosting on vercel for front-end.
+This project demonstrates a nft minting site.You have to see front-end design at (https://github.com/leopico/nft-space-frontend.git) and also [hosting on vercel](nft-space-frontend-k854xns0u-leopico.vercel.app)

 # appendix